Argentina egedei: Distribution and habitat

 It is a halophyte native to Arctic and cool temperate coasts of the Northern Hemisphere, most commonly growing in salt marshes.
 The southern limits of the range are California and Long Island, New York in North America, and the Baltic Sea and coastal eastern Siberia in Eurasia.

+Traditional Uses

+Traditionally used as a root vegetable by Indigenous peoples of the Pacific Northwest Coast, including the Kwakwakaʼwakw, Nuu-chah-nulth, and Coast Salish peoples.
+The edible roots were harvested and commonly pit-cooked or boiled, and in some cases dried or processed for storage.
+The species was also cultivated in managed estuarine root gardens, where communities maintained and enhanced silverweed patches through practices such as tilling, selective harvesting, weeding, and the construction of garden features, treating the plant as part of long-term managed landscapes rather than as a purely wild resource.